 These post-punk hedonists represent a final cohort of Baby Boomers as the postwar birth-rate peaked in the UK, before it began to plummet for a decade and sociologists drew the demarcation line announcing Generation X (somewhat later than in the US).
-The cohort born between 1958 and 1964 (proponents of the Generation Jones thesis choose the bracket 1955 to 1967) shared the liberal boomer instincts for reassessing contemporary values, but as they finished their education the ravages of economic crisis during the 1970s threatened expectations of entitlement and galvanised them to pursue self-sufficiency on their own terms.
+The cohort born between 1958 and 1964 (proponents of the Generation Jones thesis choose the bracket 1955 to 1967) shared the liberal boomer instincts for reassessing contemporary values, but as they finished their education the ravages of economic crisis during the 1970s threatened any expectations of entitlement and galvanised them to pursue self-sufficiency on their own terms.

 As the Blitz Kids shook off teenage doubt, 1980 saw an outburst of all those talents that the following Generation X would have to live up to — leadership, adaptability, negotiating skills, focus.
 And as children of the age of mass TV, these can-doers excelled especially in visual awareness.
 There certainly hasn’t been anything like such a determined manifestation of youth culture since 1980, when the future looked daunting and the young had every right to demand a new deal.

 ◼ EVERYTHING ABOUT 1980 WAS EXCEPTIONAL.
 Britain was plummeting into recession in a far scarier world than today’s.
-Right now, Britain’s future looks dismal because it will impose years of sacrifice and economic decline which no political party can prevent.
+Right now, Britain’s future looks dismal because the financial crash of 2007–8 will impose years of sacrifice and economic decline which no political party can prevent.
 That much is certain.
 In 1980 the future was unfathomable.
 A writer who is a former colleague of mine said of the Observer article that she didn’t recognise my political interpretation of the 80s.
 I’d say that in itself is indicative.
 Such was the turmoil pervading the entire political spectrum, that the nation’s fortunes looked dramatically different depending where you stood.

 Despite the Conservative election landslide of 1979 that put Margaret Thatcher in power, unemployment was soaring and the political climate stank with public disillusion while Labour extremists saddled their strife-torn party with an unelectable leader to force splits within its ranks.
 Britain was a year away from a mighty rending of national fabric.
 When the Labour Party fell apart, it came as a shock to MPs from all parties to see angry moderates leave to launch a new Social Democratic Party (SDP), so named because they wanted to model it on the social democracy of the European Union.
 An SDP Alliance with the Liberal Party not surprisingly scored by-election successes.

 Television and cinema documented the paranoia of the age in a series of unnervingly intelligent “what-if” political dramas.
-(Well worth catching up with A Very British Coup, Defence of the Realm, Hidden Agenda, House of Cards and Edge of Darkness, which is widely regarded as the best British TV drama ever, currently being remade with Mel Gibson.)
+(It’s well worth catching up with A Very British Coup, Defence of the Realm, Hidden Agenda, House of Cards and Edge of Darkness, which is widely regarded as the best British TV drama ever, currently being remade with Mel Gibson.)